-Note: A fire extinguishing system is available as optional equipment.
+Note: A fire extinguishing system is available as optional equipment on some models.

 The fire extinguishing system in the engine compartment uses a fire extinguishing agent.
 In case of fire, the heat-sensitive automatic nozzle releases agent as a vapor, totally filling the area with agent to extinguish the fire.